ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-troubleshooting.md

 If you patch with the RVX Manager on a different device make sure to export the patched APK so that you can send it to the device you plan to install it on.
 To export the APK, tap the save icon when patching is completed as shown in [this image](https://imgur.com/a/FKD0okE).
 Then press "Save".

-If you want to patch on PC, follow the instructions for the desired method in the [GitHub documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation).
+If you want to patch on PC, follow the instructions for the desired method in [inotia00's documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation).

 ### **10. "Feature not implemented: This application is a split APK and cannot be selected."**

 On non-root devices you must use a full (non-bundle) APK when patching.
-Refer to steps 1 and 2 in the [YT guide](https://www.reddit.com/r/revancedextended/wiki/yt-guide/#wiki_1._downloading_vanced_microg.2C_rvx_manager.2C_.26amp.3B_yt_apk) to download and select the full APK from storage.
+Refer to steps 1 and 2 in the [YT guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/yt-guide.md#1-downloading-rvx-manager-yt-apk--vanced-microg) to download and select the full APK from storage.